Qwoyn/ETC-Nifty-Exchange/README.md

 *Autonomously governed decentralized digital asset exchange.*

-These are the Ethereum smart contracts for the Qwoyn Nifty Exchange Protocol and the Qwoyn Xchange ERC20 token (WYV).
+These are the Ethereum smart contracts for the Qwoyn Nifty Exchange Protocol and the Qwoyn Xchange ERC20 token (QXT).
 For general information on the Qwoyn project, please see [the website](https://qwoyn.io).

 ### Deployed Contracts